 5. Playing Multiple Matches in a Week: Remember, matches can be played during any week of your Flex League session… you can even play all 4 matches in the first week if you’d like!

-6. Unresponsive opponents: Universal Tennis is not responsible for unresponsive opponents.
+6. Unresponsive opponents: UTR Sports is not responsible for unresponsive opponents.
 That being said, we have some helpful guidelines for steps to take should an opponent be unresponsive to match scheduling attempts!

 - When reaching out to your opponent initially, reach out via both the preferred phone and email contacts listed on the match cards.
 Sometimes, players are more responsive via one contact method over the other.
 Allow your opponent 72 hours to reply.